Crime Traveller

 Here’s why:

 The Department of Justice (DOJ) previously issued a damning report indicating Houston is one of the largest hubs for human trafficking not only in Texas but in the United States.
 To highlight the ongoing epidemic, the report said Houston has over 200 active brothels, with at least two or more brothels opening each month.
-Strip clubs, discreet bars, massage parlors, posh Hotels, and Mexican cantinas is a hotbed of sex trafficking throughout Houston area.
+Strip clubs, discreet bars, massage parlors, posh Hotels, and Mexican cantinas is a hotbed of sex trafficking throughout the Houston area.

 Andy Kahan’s expert knowledge of human trafficking validates this scourge in H-town.
 “One of the main hubs is in the greater Houston area at I-59 and Bissonnet,” Kahan said.

-Perhaps the biggest contributing factor for this problem is the Texas-Mexico border, a border that is the most frequently crossed international border with approximately 300 million documented crossings by Americans and foreign citizens, annually.
+Perhaps the biggest contributing factor to this problem is the Texas-Mexico border, a border that is the most frequently crossed international border with approximately 300 million documented crossings by Americans and foreign citizens, annually.

 The Houston sex trafficking epidemic is so notoriously widespread that local advocate Elijah Rising founded the Museum of Modern Day Slavery.
 Rising’s museum is known as the only education center in the world dedicated to fighting human sex trafficking in the 21st century.